Indian-head test pattern

 The Indian-head test pattern is a test card that gained widespread adoption during the black-and-white television broadcasting era as an aid in the calibration of television equipment.
 It features a drawing of a Native American wearing a headdress surrounded by numerous graphic elements designed to test different aspects of broadcast display.
 The card was created by RCA to be the standard image for their TK-1 monoscope, a simple video camera capable of producing only the image embedded within it.
-The pattern was introduced in 1939 and over the following two decades became a fixture of television broadcast across North America and (often in modified form) abroad until it was obsoleted by the rise of color television in the 1960s.
+The pattern was introduced in 1939 and over the following two decades became a fixture of television broadcast across North America in 525-line resolution and (often in modified form) abroad in 525- and 625-line resolution until it was made obsolete by the rise of color television in the 1960s.

 Features and use

-The Indian-head test pattern was created by RCA at their factory in Harrison, New Jersey.
+The Indian-head test pattern was created by RCA at its factory in Harrison, New Jersey.
 Each element of the card was designed to measure a specific technical aspect of television broadcast so that an experienced engineer could, at a glance, identify problems.
 The card contains elements used to measure aspect ratio, perspective, framing, linearity, frequency response, differential gain, contrast, and brightness.
 The grid and circles were used for perspective, framing and linearity.
 The tapered lines (marked with 20, 25, 30, and 35) were used for resolution and frequency response.
 The thin lines marked from 575 to 325 on one side and 300 to 50 on the other side referred to lines of resolution.
 The gray bands emerging from the center off to the lower right and upper left were for differential gain, contrast, and white level.